aimms/how-to/Articles/310/310-errors-as-data.rst

 #.
 Immediately after, this error information is copied to a slice in the green big box "Solver sessions and uploaded sessions".

 #.
-When the WebUI page ``GSS page`` is opened, and the selection drop down selects this solver session, this error information is copied to the blue box (and shown).
+When the WebUI page ``GSS Session History Management`` is opened, and the selection drop down selects this solver session, this error information is copied to the blue box (and shown).

 Data flow of profiler information
 ---------------------------------

-The profiler information is captured at the end of a solver session, or at the start of opening the "GSS page".
+The profiler information is captured at the end of a solver session, or at the start of opening the "GSS Session History Management".
 Then it follows the same path as the error information through the application before it is shown.